-Coming up with inspirational speech topics can be difficult, but on this page I'll show you how to choose a subject and speak on it in a way that will motivate your audience.
+Coming up with inspirational speech topics can be difficult, but on this page, I'll show you how to choose a subject and speak on it in a way that will motivate your audience.

-Choosing a great inspirational speech topic that has meaning for YOU will allow your passion for the subject to really shine.
+Choosing a great inspirational speech topic that has meaning for YOU will allow your passion for the subject to shine.
 If you think about it, you cannot truly inspire others without first inspiring yourself.
 By relating your personal experiences or insights into the topic at hand, you are more likely to win over the crowd and capture their interest.

 Try your best to speak in a way that gets your listeners involved, by encouraging them to put themselves in your shoes, or to think of occasions where they've faced similar problems or challenges.
 If you can get people to relate to the content of your story, you will have accomplished your purpose.

-Watch this inspirational speech given on the Oprah Winfrey show by Doctor Randy Pausch, an American professor dying from pancreatic cancer who has inspired millions.
+Watch this inspirational speech given on the Oprah Winfrey show by Doctor Randy Pausch, an American professor dying from pancreatic cancer who inspired millions.

 The difference between good inspirational speech topics, and great ones, is their authenticity.

 Don't be afraid to let your audience know about certain emotional or inspiring events in your life.
-Although it may seem hard to disclose such information, in the end you will find it to be rewarding.
+Although it may seem hard to disclose such information, in the end, you will find it to be rewarding.
 By sharing the events of your life, you are in turn helping others overcome obstacles in their own lives.

 When considering potential inspirational speech topics, think about WHO your audience is.

-Take the time to map out what you perceive to be their main goals and attitudes.
+Take the time to map out what you perceive to be their primary goals and attitudes.
 By defining the audience, you can better tailor the subject matter of your speech to suit their needs.
 Ultimately, this will result in a more fulfilling experience for both yourself and your listeners.

 One final point - it's crucially important to set a rhythm for your speech.